S3 method for class 'SensIAT_withingroup_jackknife_results'

 Skip to contents

 Horizontal axis represents time, and the vertical axis represents the outcome from the model.
-Point plotted is the mean estimate, and the error bars show the 95% confidence interval using the variance estimated from the jackknife.
+Point plotted is the mean estimate, and the error bars show the level confidence interval using the variance estimated from the jackknife.

 Usage